k-rishabh/cs5010-ime/README.md

 - Following the feedback from the previous assignment, we removed many static methods.
 Hence, our ProgramRunner now initializes a controller.

 ## Completeness
-All parts of our code are working and complete.
-However, our controller tests do not use the MockImage class to perform its opertaions.
+All parts of our code are working and complete, except our Controller Test, which has a complete MockImage but incomplete JUnit tests.

 ## How to Run the Program